lilibaker/data-science-S2023/challenges/c02-michelson-assignment.md

 ![](c02-michelson-assignment_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->
 **Observations**:

-- First graph: The real data exhibits a positive trend as the temperature increases.
-While the mean velocities observed at each temperature do not increase each time the temperature increases, the overall trend of the mean velocity line exhibits a positive increase as the temperature increases.
-This behavior suggests that the ambient temperature has an impact on the speed of light.
+- First graph: The real data exhibits a dubious positive trend as the temperature increases.
+While the overall trend of the mean velocity line exhibits a positive increase as the temperature increases, the mean velocities observed at each temperature do not increase each time the temperature increases.
+Thus, a clear relationship between the temperature and velocity cannot be determined as there are too many fluctuations in the trends.

 - Second graph: The red points represent the mean velocity values at each level of distinctness.
 The graph illustrates an increase in the mean velocity values as the distinctness level increases.
 That being